Consultant non-contractual rate card for Northern Ireland

 The guidance below sets out the steps to take in relation to extra-contractual work that has been incorporated into your job plan.

-If you are in any doubt about the status of a particular activity in your job plan, please contact our employment advisors at [email protected]
+If you are in any doubt about the status of a particular activity in your job plan, please contact BMA via our employment advice form.

 Specific examples of non-contractual work